Real-time fleet management technology for logistics efficiency and safety, featuring driver monitoring and vehicle tracking solutions by Microlise.

 Why: poor night’s sleep, exceeding recommended driving hours, mental exhaustion.

-All of these can make you sleepy behind the wheel which ultimately means slower rection times and lapses in concentration.
+All of these can make you sleepy behind the wheel which ultimately means slower reaction times and lapses in concentration.
 Recognising these influences and spotting when they are impacting your driving is the first step.

 Other causes: monotony of the road, stress, medical conditions, medication, poor diet and lifestyle.